PTPells/ptpedia/ideas.md

 ###  quotes
++ "These theories were focused on the search for a deeper sense of well-being—not thermal comfort or energy saving, but a deeper psychological and emotional comfort, in which people could feel their own existence as human beings." -Christopher Alexander
++ “If you want to teach people a new way of thinking, don’t bother trying to teach them.
+Instead, give them a tool, the use of which will lead to new ways of thinking.” — R. Buckminster Fuller
 + "Rather than making a chair to sleep in or a machine to live it, it is better to make a bed.
 A straight chair is best for eating or writing.
 The third position is standing."
 [Donald Judd](https://en.wikipedia.org/wiki/Donald_Judd) on [furniture](https://web.archive.org/web/20140103044123/http://www.juddfoundation.org/furniture/essay.htm).
 + **"A resource arrangement that works in practice can work in theory."** [Lee Anne Fennell](https://www.thecommonsjournal.org/articles/10.18352/ijc.252/) writing of [Ostrom's Law](https://en.wikipedia.org/wiki/Elinor_Ostrom#Ostrom's_law)
 	+ Bottom up.